 approx 1 mile

 Routing: Wyoming 230 has two segments.
-The western segment travels from Wyoming 130 just south of Saratoga southeast to the Colorado-Wyoming state line via Riverside near Encampment in Carbon County.
+The western segment travels from Interstate 80 and U.S. 30-287 at Walcott south along a shared alignment with Wyoming 130 to a point south of Saratoga, then proceeds south solo southeast to the Colorado-Wyoming state line via Riverside near Encampment in Carbon County.
 Wyoming 230 resumes in Albany County, emerging from Colorado-Wyoming state line, then turning northeast toward Laramie, ending at Business Loop I-80 and U.S. 30-287/Third Street near downtown Laramie.
 The implied connection between the two segments is achieved via Colorado 125 and Colorado 127 through Three Way.
 Notably, the last four miles of this route are on a shared alignment with Wyoming 130 (via Snowy Range Road); this is one of the rare cases where two state routes overlap in Wyoming.
 The mileage of 78.74 excludes the Colorado mileage via Colorado 125 and 127.